 How much money can you save?
 If you use the IRS simplified method for this deduction, just factor in the square footage of your office space.
 At the (current) flat rate of $5 per square foot, a 200-square foot home office would allow you to deduct $1000 for this business expense.
 Again, the IRS likes to change things all the time, so check with them on what can be deducted and current rates and rules.

+Are you trying to increase your comfort working from home?
 Getting an air conditioner installed or other HVAC service for this space may nearly pay for itself!
 Contact Hanna Heating & Air today to learn about all the options you have to finally have a comfortable home office.
 Call our main Wichita office at (316) 945-3481.